This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Spray the pan with cooking spray then line it with parchment paper.
 Why both?
 Because spraying it first will allow you to easily remove the parchment paper.
 I found that without the parchment paper, the brownies stuck to the pan along the edges and corners mostly.

-Don’t forget you can make these own by adding in your favorite flavor of chips or chopped nuts.
 Now go and make a batch of these brookies to share with your friends or keep in your freezer to enjoy when you’re craving something sweet!

 More Brookie Recipes